Learning ReLU networks to high uniform accuracy is intractable: Introduction

 \section{Introduction}

 The basic goal of supervised learning is to determine a function\footnote{In what follows, the input domain $[0,1]^d$ could be replaced by more general domains (for example Lipschitz domains) without any change in the later results.
 The unit cube $[0,1]^d$ is merely chosen for concreteness.} $u:[0,1]^d\to \mathbb{R}$ from (possibly noisy) samples $(u(x_1),\dots , u(x_m))$.
 As the function $u$ can take arbitrary values between these samples, this problem is, of course, not solvable without any further information on $u$.
-In practice, one typically leverages domain knowledge to a priori estimate the structure and regularity of $u$, for instance in terms of symmetries, its smoothness or compositionality.
+In practice, one typically leverages domain knowledge to estimate the structure and regularity of $u$ a priori, for instance, in terms of symmetries, smoothness, or compositionality.
 Such additional information can be encoded via a suitable \emph{target class} $U\subset C([0,1]^d)$ that $u$ is known to be a member of.
 We are interested in the optimal accuracy for reconstructing $u$ that can be achieved by any algorithm which utilizes $m$ point samples.
 To make this mathematically precise, we assume that this accuracy is measured by a norm $\|\cdot\|_Y$ of a suitable Banach space $Y\supset U$.
 Formally, an algorithm can thus be described by a map $A:U\to Y$ that can query the function $u$ at $m$ points $x_i$ and that outputs a function $A(u)$ with $A(u) \approx u$ (see Section~\ref{sec:IBC} for a precise definition that incorporates adaptivity and stochasticity).
 We will be interested in \emph{upper and lower bounds} on the accuracy that can be reached by any such algorithm --- equivalently, we are interested in the minimal number $m$ of point samples needed for any algorithm to achieve a given accuracy $\varepsilon$ for every $u\in U$.
-This $m$ would then establish a fundamental benchmark on the sampling complexity (and the algorithmic complexity) of learning functions in $U$ to a given accuracy (for instance, if $m$ is larger than the estimated number of atoms in our universe, the reconstruction problem turns out to be intractable).
+This $m$ would then establish a fundamental benchmark on the sample complexity (and the algorithmic complexity) of learning functions in $U$ to a given accuracy.